πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 ❌ *p cannot change

-Pointer to a constant value
+A pointer to a constant value.

 int * const p ❌ p cannot change